swaptacular/swpt_accounts/protocol.rst

   decided by the race between the two different finalizing messages.
 In most cases, this would be a serious problem.

-.. [#staled-records] If the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the `RT record`_ for the committed transfer SHOULD be deleted, nevertheless.
+.. [#staled-records] That is: if the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the `RT record`_ for the committed transfer SHOULD be deleted, nevertheless.

 .. [#dismissed-records] Note that `FinalizedTransfer`_ messages are emitted for dismissed transfers as well.
 Therefore, the most